Diabetes & Endocrinology

 Did you know that more than 10 percent of adults living in Ohio have diabetes?
 Diabetes is a common metabolic disorder that occurs when your body cannot make enough insulin.
 You may be resistant to your own insulin or your insulin production may be declining.

-An endocrinologist is a specialty physician trained in the diagnosis and treatment of diseases related to your glands which secrete hormones, such as diabetes.
 The endocrine system is complex and includes hormones that control your metabolism, body growth, and sexual development.
 The goal of treatment is to restore your body back to as normal a balance as possible.

 Endocrine and Diabetes Center for Advanced Care